-- The amount of purchase price allocated to the various tangible and intangible assets, liabilities and non-controlling interests on our balance sheet; - The amounts allocated to the value of favourable and unfavourable rate PPAs and REC agreements are amortized to revenue over the remaining non-cancellable terms of the respective arrangement.
+- The amount of purchase price allocated to the various tangible and intangible assets, liabilities, and non-controlling interests on our balance sheet; - The amounts allocated to the value of favourable and unfavourable rate Government renewable energy incentive programs and Energy offtake agreements are amortized to revenue over the remaining non-cancellable terms of the respective arrangement.
 The amounts allocated to all other tangible assets and intangibles are amortized to depreciation or amortization expense, except for favourable and unfavourable rate land leases and unfavourable rate O&M contracts which are amortized to cost of operations; and - The period over which tangible and intangible assets and liabilities are depreciated or amortized varies, and thus, changes in the amounts allocated to these assets and liabilities will have a direct impact on our results of operations.